mars0i/masonclj/README.md

 **masonclj** is a very small library that provides functions and macros that smooth a few rough edges to using [MASON](https://cs.gmu.edu/~eclab/projects/mason) in [Clojure](https://clojure.org).
-(Most of the rough edges are due to design choices by the architects of both Clojure and MASON that are very reasonable choices on their own within the separate contexts of Clojure and Java, but that turn out to be somewhat awkward when combined.)
+(The rough edges are simply due to reasonable design choices by the Clojure and MASON architects; masonclj makes helpful workarounds easier to use.)

+reasonable choices on their own within the separate contexts of Clojure and Java, but that turn out to be somewhat awkward when combined.)